 How we help

 We've been supporting children and young people affected by sexual abuse since 1994.
-We run specialist services in 45 locations across the UK, including:
+At the end of 2019/20 we were running 76 child abuse and exploitation services across the UK, including:

 therapy and counselling

 supporting children and young people through court proceedings when abusers are prosecuted